Siege of Mariupol: Mariupol surrounded

 On 6 March, the Red Cross announced that a second attempt to evacuate civilians from Mariupol had again failed.
 Anton Herashchenko, a Ukrainian official, said the second attempt at a humanitarian corridor for civilians in Mariupol ended with a Russian bombardment.
-The Red Cross reported that there were "devastating scenes of human suffering" in Mariupol.
+The Red Cross reported "devastating scenes of human suffering" in Mariupol.
 Later in the morning, Inna Sovsun, a Ukrainian member of parliament, stated that the fuel pipeline that supplies Mariupol was damaged by Russian forces, leaving more than 700,000 people without heat, and suggested that people might freeze to death, as the temperature at the time often fell below 0 C. The bombardment also hit the city's last functioning cellular tower.

 On 7 March, the ICRC Director of Operations stated that humanitarian corridor agreements had only been made in principle, without the precision required for implementation, needing routes, times and whether goods could be brought in to be agreed.
-The ICRC team had found that one of the proposed corridor roads was mined, and the ICRC was facilitating talks between Russian and Ukrainian forces.
+The ICRC team found that one of the proposed corridor roads was mined.
+The ICRC was facilitating talks between Russian and Ukrainian forces.

 On 8 March, another attempt to evacuate civilians was made, but the Ukrainian government accused Russia of violating the ceasefire again by bombing the evacuation corridor.

 On 9 March, the Associated Press reported that scores of Ukrainian civilians and soldiers were being buried by city workers in a mass grave at one of the city's cemeteries.
 Russian shelling had hit the cemetery the previous day, interrupting the burials and damaging a wall.
 Later, another attempted ceasefire failed after Orlov reported that Russian soldiers had opened fire on construction workers and evacuation points.
 Orlov described the city's supply shortage as so severe that residents were melting snow to get water.
 Later that day, the Mariupol City Council issued a statement that a Russian airstrike had struck and destroyed a maternity ward and children's hospital.
 Ukrainian officials stated that three civilians were killed and at least 17 wounded.